rudelm/rudelm.github.io/content/post/2021/12/30/migrate-wordpress-to-hugo/index.md

 ### Remove unused folders
 I've got some folders which where created by a plugin.
 They can all be deleted, e.g. `static/wp-content/backupwp-*` or `static/wp-content/thumb-cache`.

+## Setting up a theme
+I've decided to use the [stack](https://docs.stack.jimmycai.com) theme and customized it to my needs.

+This theme has a back button, once it detects a markdown structure it can use in a table of content on the right side.
+For this, I had to manually modify all posts to introduce a first level heading with at least two second level headings.
+Otherwise the back button would have not been displayed.
+I'm not happy with this yet, but its working for now.

 ## Creating a new post
 Use `hugo new posts/hello.md` to create a new blog post.
 It won't have any additional timestamps in the filename unless you specify it, e.g. like `hugo new posts/2021-12-30-hello.md`.